 Iowa sheriff's officer at center of investigation fired

-A Polk County Sheriff's officer who was being investigated for social media postings deriding Islam has been fired.
-The sheriff's office tells the Des Moines Register that Sgt.
+Community members are speaking out following the firing of a Polk County Sheriff's Office deputy being investigated for social media postings deriding Islam.
+The sheriff's office confirmed that Sgt.

 Comments